Comparison 11 min read

 )

 The OFAPI pattern is minimal by design.
 The X-API-Key header is the entire authentication flow.
-There is no session initialization, no token refresh, no per-request credential derivation.
+No session initialization, no token refresh, no per-request credential derivation.
 For a background job running across twelve creator accounts every hour, this simplicity reduces both implementation complexity and failure surface area.

-The alternative subscription-based providers typically require session-based auth or OAuth flows, which means more infrastructure around token management — not a dealbreaker, but meaningfully more work to operate reliably in production.
+The subscription-based providers typically require session-based auth or OAuth flows — more infrastructure around token management, and meaningfully more work to operate reliably in production.
+Not a dealbreaker, but real overhead that compounds at scale.

 Endpoint Coverage: What You Actually Need vs What Exists